 The Armistice Centenary Ride 1918-2018, 10th-11th November 2018

-The ride: To commemorate the centenary of the signing of the Armistice on the weekend of Sunday 11th November 2018 we have planned an open 2-day ride for 14 riders.
-Once disembarked in Calais we can mount up and start the day 1 ride from Calais to lovely Arras.
-The next day we'll head for Compiegne which was where the Armistice was signed in a train carriage parked in the woods.
-The carriage remains and it, together with a memorial site, will serve as a fantastic ride's end 100 years to the day after the event.
-We hope to find a suitable place to observe a moment's reflection en route.
+The ride: To commemorate the centenary of the signing of the Armistice on the weekend of Sunday 11th November 2018 we planned an open 2-day ride for 11 riders.
+Once disembarked in Calais we mounted up and started the day 1 ride from Calais to lovely Arras.
+The next day we headed through the Somme and memorials such as Thiepval for Compiegne which was where the Armistice was signed in a train carriage parked in the woods.
+The carriage remains and it, together with a memorial site, served as a fantastic ride's end 100 years to the day after the event.

-The practicalities: We'll start by meeting at a suitable parking place near the ferry port in Dover where the riders can load their bikes and bags on board our vehicles.
-They'll then cross the channel as foot passengers on the ferry.
-Once in Arras we will be staying in a nice central hotel in the city, and riders are free to explore and I will book a table for as many people as would like to join in a group supper.
+The practicalities: We started by meeting at a suitable parking place near the ferry port in Dover where we loaded their bikes and bags on board two vehicles.
+We then cross the channel on the ferry.
+Once in Arras we stayed in a nice central hotel in the city, and riders were free to explore and I booked a table for a group supper for those who wanted.

 The route: approximately 140km / 70 miles on each of the two days.
-A gpx file will be provided prior to the event so a functioning navigational device is strongly advised, or at the very least riding with someone else who has one, but in this regard the more the merrier is very much the idea.
-A support vehicle will follow the groups and be on call throughout the ride.
+A gpx file was provided prior to the event so a functioning navigational device is strongly advised, or at the very least riding with someone else who has one, but in this regard the more the merrier is very much the idea.
+Two support vehicles followed the groups and was on call throughout the ride.

 Ride speeds: The idea with using a gpx-based navigational device is that this gives riders as much as autonomy as possible, with the added back up of the support vehicle.
-It's envisaged that there will be at least 2 ride groups, a 'fast' and a 'slow' group, if you like.
+In this trip there were at least 2 ride groups, a 'fast' and a 'slow' group, if you like.
 But riders are free to take the ride at their own speed.
 We simply advise that the better your navigation, the more autonomous you can be.
-A written route description will also be available.
 They are also free to ride their own route, of course, although we can't be everywhere to support everyone all the time!